Literary Awards FAQ

 Q: What awards is PEN America offering this year?

-A: Please click here for a full listing of our awards, including those offered this year and those that rotate on a biannual schedule.
+A: Please click here for a full listing of our awards, including those offered this year and those that rotate on a biennial schedule.

 Q: Is it possible to submit more than one book or author for one award?

-A: Yes.
-Each book must be submitted separately.
-For the Robert J. Dau Short Story Prize, editors from eligible publications may submit up to four eligible stories from eligible authors in a given award year.
-If you’re choosing to do so, you may submit the books in one package addressed to PEN America Awards Department.
-Our address is 588 Broadway #303, New York, NY 10012.
-The Declaration of Eligibility Forms will let us know which books are for which awards.
+A: Yes, publishers may submit multiple books from their lists to each award.
+However, each book must be submitted separately.
+For the PEN/Robert J. Dau Short Story Prize, editors from eligible publications may submit up to four eligible stories from eligible authors in a given award year.

 Q: Can I submit one book to multiple awards?